tomrittervg/checker/README.md

 # TODO

-* Make checker a little more intelligent and don't expect a job to run every minute.
 * Implement throttling logic so if a job fails, you don't get an email every single time it fails.
 Instead get one email when it starts failing and then one email when it's back up.
 (And let this be customizable.)
 * Make JobBase.execute more intuitive for job authors.
 Remove the "return if the mail sent successfully" requirement.